 |Directive type||Fetch directive|

-If this directive is absent, the user agent will first look for the
+Yes.
+If this directive is absent, the user agent will look for

 One or more sources can be allowed for the